pogipop/cloudron/docs/tutorials/packaging.md

 If you are aware of Docker and Heroku, you should feel at home packaging for the Cloudron.
 Roughly, the steps involved are:

 * Create a Dockerfile for your application.
-If your application already has a Dockerfile, you should able to reuse most of it.
+If your application already has a Dockerfile, it is a good starting point for packaging for the Cloudron.
 By virtue of Docker, the Cloudron is able to run apps written in any language/framework.

 * Create a CloudronManifest.json that provides information like title, author, description